 Fig. 2.
 Example of scanline error in Landsat 7 (L7) images post-2013.

 Along Grassy Beach, 25 shore-normal transects were defined at 50 metre intervals along the median tidally-corrected shoreline position (see Fig. 3).
 Transects were created manually with QGIS software.
-The shoreline position for each satellite image at these transects was calculated with the CoastSat toolkit.
+The shoreline position for each satellite image at these transects was calculated using the CoastSat toolkit.
 Specifically, shoreline position was defined as the alongshore average of the shoreline points located within 25 m of the transect (Vos et al., 2019).
 The median shoreline position over 1987 to 2020 was subtracted from the shoreline time series to define the relative shoreline position (RSP) at each transect.
 A time series of tidally-corrected RSP for each transect was used for further analysis, including assessing the importance of beach rotation at the study site and the role of the Southern Annular Mode (SAM).